glasslion/zha/DEPLOYMENT.md

 *What's inside secure?*

-For now, there's only a github token, used to push compiled htmls to Github repo's gh-pages branch.
+For now, there's only a github token, used to push compiled htmls to Github repo's gh-pages branch, token name is `zha_travis_auto_publish`.
 To generate secure: `travis encrypt GH_TOKEN=xxxx --add`